amerkay/powerloop/README.md

 Loop your Farmbot by plants with filters, or by automatic waypoint calculation to cover plant search results grid area.

-> FARMBOT_OS 6.
-Tested only on 7.0.1 for now.
-Should work on v6.
-Please open an [issue](../../issues) with any problems.

 > Originally forked from [Loop-Plants-With-Filters](https://github.com/rdegosse/Loop-Plants-With-Filters), thank you @rdegosse!

 ![Selfie with overlap=30, taking into consideration plant radius](http://i.imgur.com/jpcPl1J.png)